-Not all cameras handle low-light conditions equally well; the same applies to night photography.
+Not all cameras handle low-light conditions equally well.
+The same applies to night photography.
 Damien Demolder and the AP team pick out some stand-out models in our guide to the best cameras for low light photography and video.

 We’ve identified cameras that are optimised for night photography and other forms of low-light work.
 Modern digital technology has given cameras the kinds of low-light capabilities photographers could barely have dreamed of even ten years ago.
 If you’re ready for action, read Art Wolfe’s approach to night photography too… but for now, how to choose the camera?